Event Policies for Syslogs and Traps

 Example Trap Event Policy in the Classic User Interface

-Trap messages are sent from devices to SL1 in order to notify the platform of any issues or important events occurring on the device.
+Trap messages are sent from devices to Skylar One in order to notify the platform of any issues or important events occurring on the device.

 To create a Trap Event Policy: